smartscripts-nl/dynamic-xray/README.md

 * Use a JetBrains IDE (e.g. PhpStorm) with the extensions EmmyLua and Better Highlights.
 With that you get clickable comments and very good type hints, which makes it much, much easier to navigate through the code.

-* Also with Better Highlights you can colorize comments differently depending on the use case, for much improved readability.
+* Also, with Better Highlights, you can colorize comments differently depending on the use case, for much improved readability.

 * In Better Highlights settings set (( and )) as wikilink start and end - the default is [[ and ]] -, so you can add clickable comments to --(( )) lua commented blocks.